Looking for ways to get going with your studying?

 Take a subject, break it into topics using the specification or text book so you have a useful list of everything that needs to be learnt.

-"Download your specific specification, print it out if you need to, and go through it, checking whether you have learnt everything in there.
-Tick all the stuff you have learnt and make sure you do learn the stuff you haven't."
+"Download your specific specification and go through it, checking whether you have learnt everything in there.
+Tick all the stuff you've covered and focus on learning the stuff you haven't."

 Remember to go through everything in the spec in enough detail to be able to apply it to exam questions.

 4. Organise your notes